What are the most important things to know about Delstrigo?

-- For more information on the use of Delstrigo in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.
+- Recommendations on the HIV-related use of Delstrigo, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.

 - This Patient Version drug summary is based on the following FDA label(s): Tablet (film coated).
 The Patient Counseling Information section of the label includes information for people taking Delstrigo.

 - The American Hospital Formulary Service (AHFS) Patient Medication Information for Delstrigo available from Medline Plus.